robb-j/SimpleSounds/README.md

 - Sounds don't cancel out iPod music
 - Play a sound multiple times at the same time (overlapping)
 - Simple to use singleton to play sounds
-- Integrates with SKActions to link with nodes and play in Action sequencss & groups
 - You don't have to do any low level C programming

-## Todo
+## Coming Soon
 - Sound looping
 - Sound-music interaction
 - Unique track volumes
+- Integration with SKActions to link with nodes and play in Action sequencss & groups

 ## Instructions For Setup